benedicteb/outcast/README.md

 Download from the [releases](https://github.com/benedicteb/outcast/releases) page.

-Currently we only have a precompiled Windows EXE.
+Currently we have a precompiled executable for Windows and Linux/Unix.
+Get the zip- or tar-file, respectively, unpack, and run the executable.

-If you want to play on OS X or Linux/Unix you have to run from  the source files for now.
+If you want to play on OS X you have to run from source or try to compile for yourself.
 There has been problems with displaying sprites correctly on OS X even when running from source.

 ### Compiling